nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- You don't think we should look for the holocron?
 	- Why do you think she wants it so badly?
 	- You'd keep it for yourself?
+- Take T3 instead of Bastila
+- Level up T3 (11)

 ## Droid Shop

-- Take T3 (and Carth) in group
-- Level up T3 (11)
-- Go to the droid shop
+- Go to the droid shop (SAVE -> before the door)
 - Yuka Laka
 	- What do you have available in your shop?
 	- Let me ask a few questions about HK-47.
 	- What does the HK-47 designation mean?
 	- What functions have you tested?
-	- _What does the HK-47 designation mean?_
+	- _What does the HK-47 designation mean?_ (again)
 	- Where did you get this HK-47?
 (Carth speaks)
-	- You don't seem to know much about it.
+	- //You don't seem to know much about it.
 	- Let's get back to my other questions.
 	- Goodbye.
 - Inspect Droids and HK-47